On network coding for sum-networks: Solvably equivalent networks

-The lower half of the figure is constructed using a method used in \cite{dougherty3}.
-It constitutes of $m$ chains each with $n$ copies of the network shown in Fig. \ref{fig:component} in series.
-This component network shown in Fig. \ref{fig:component} has the property~\cite{dougherty3} that if $t_2$ wants to recover the message generated by $S_3$, and $t_1$ wants to recover an independent message $X_1$, then $S_1$ and $S_2$ both must send $X_1$ on the outgoing links.
+The right half of the figure is constructed using a method used in \cite{dougherty3}.
+It consists of $m$ chains, each with $n-1$ copies of the network shown in Fig.~\ref{fig:component}.
+This component network in Fig.~\ref{fig:component} has the property that if $t_2$ wants to recover the symbol generated by $s_3$, and $t_1$ wants to recover an independent symbol $X_1$ generated by $s_1$, then $s_1$ and $s_2$ both must send $X_1$ on the outgoing links~(\cite{dougherty3}).
+The following theorem states the equivalence between $\net$ and $C_2(\net )$.